craiglonsdale/TDLAlphaServer/README.md

 NEW Features:
 Updated gui
-Chat logged in a seperate area, all text prefixed with user name.
+Chat logged in a seperate area, all text prefixed with user name and time stamp.
 Displays server uptime.
 Displays world seed.
 Prefixes log entries with the uptime at which it occured.
+Double click on users gives some basic stats (very rough).
+Archives the logs every time a server is restarted (Server log and chat log)

+Known Issues:
+Zombie kills are 2x as much as they should be, it is an issue with TDL server.
+There may be some false positives on chat messages.

 Existing Features:
 Number of players connected